Posted by Tess Waggoner on January 09, 2020 in Blog

 Posted on July 17, 2019 in Internships

 Internships at the Arab American Institute provide an exciting opportunity for undergraduate, masters, and law students or recent graduates to gain experience in civil rights advocacy, public policy, and civic engagement.
-Each spring, AAI accepts four exceptional applicants, with three typically placed internally at AAI and one placed externally at partner organizations in Washington, D.C.
+Each summer, AAI accepts ten exceptional applicants, with three or four typically placed internally at AAI and others placed externally at partner organizations in Washington, D.C.

 About our Summer Internship Program: